hashbite/gatsby-mdx-suite/README.md

 * Starters & a theme for fast integration into your GatsbyJS project
 * Full i18n integration with helpers to easily create menus and language switchers
 * No crazy magic.
 The components code are pretty simple and very common dependencies are used
+* Automated generation of documentation of all components used within the system.
+Provides basic information about Markdown and MDX as well.
+* Components to render Menus, Links, Language Switch & more

 ### ![Work in progress features](https://img.shields.io/badge/Status-Work_in_progress-yellowgreen?style=flat)

 * Upcomming support of WYSIWYG editors.
 Waiting for https://github.com/blocks/blocks to get more progress, in the meanwhile https://github.com/Ionaru/easy-markdown-editor is being used.
-* Automated generation of documentation of all components used within the system.
-Provides basic information about Markdown and MDX as well.
+* Automatic parsing of MDX content to create graphql relations to used assets like images, videos & others.
 * More components to come